 Each pool of employees to be placed at risk of redundancy should include the specific roles at risk, plus any roles which are interchangeable with those roles.
 For example, if the employer is considering making a number of administrator roles in a specific department redundant, the pool should include the specific roles in that department and any other administrator roles, which are interchangeable with those roles, across the employer’s other departments.

-In identifying proposals it is important to focus on roles and not individuals.
+In identifying redundancy proposals, it is important to focus on roles and not individuals.
 If you do focus on people rather than roles you will risk pre-determining the subsequent selection process.

-Again, it is also worth bearing in mind that any lists, no matter how “unofficial”, drawn up in the course of developing the proposals will be disclosable in any subsequent Tribunal proceedings.
-Again any such lists should therefore focus on roles and not individuals.
+It is also worth bearing in mind that any lists, no matter how “unofficial”, drawn up in the course of developing the proposals will be disclosable in any subsequent Tribunal proceedings.
+Again, any such lists should therefore focus on roles and not individuals.

-Where applications for voluntary redundancy are invited it is important to make it clear that the employer reserves the right not to accept all applications, particularly where more applications are received than there are roles at risk.
+Where applications for voluntary redundancy are invited it is important to make it clear that you reserve the right not to accept all applications, particularly where more applications are received than there are roles at risk.
 There will also need to be some forward planning in relation to the criteria to be used in deciding which applications to accept in these circumstances.